 Organize large collection of user stories with ease.

 Use User Story Map to organize large collection of user stories with ease.
 Now you can overview, relate and break-down complex software requirements into manageable user activities, user tasks and epics and subsequently to user stories, synchronizing with multiple sprints for team collaborations.
 Use four-level story map to deal with scaled agile project, while you can always switch it back to the standard three-level story map structure in a few clicks.

-Store requirements in backlog for classifying, prioritizing, estimating and reducing risks and spike for multiple team development.
+Store requirements in backlog for classifying, prioritizing, estimating and ready for spike investigation.